Teksta versija

 Section 11.1 Use of Subterranean Depths when Extracting Mineral Resources as a Result of the Construction of Underground and Surface Structures

-(1) If as a result of the construction of underground and surface structures, including the creation of ponds and other water bodies, cleaning or deepening of the bed of surface water bodies, mineral resources are extracted and they are intended to be disposed, then a permit for the use of the natural resources issued by the regional Environmental Board shall be required.
+(1) If soil or mineral resources are extracted as a result of the construction of underground or surface structures (including the creation of ponds and other water bodies), the cleaning or deepening of the bed of surface water bodies, and they can be used in economic activities, a natural resources tax shall be paid for the used volume in accordance with the Natural Resources Tax Law.

 (3) If as a result of establishment of a surface water bodies, cleaning or deepening of their bed mineral resources are extracted, the licence for the use of subterranean depths shall be received in cases when: